Degrees of Abstraction – Degrees of Knowledge

 …plenty of people have read Kahneman, know about Aumann’s Agreement Theorem, and still disagree about ethics, let alone more-inaccessible metaphysics.
 So we’ve all got the theologian problem…

 I see in this, as well as in many other comments, a mixing up of the three degrees of abstraction by which we can gain different types of knowledge.
 (Cf. Jacques Maritain, The Degrees of Knowledge, a work on epistemology.
 In The Range of Reason, available online at Notre-Dame Maritain Center, the first and third essay touch on the subject of knowledge, in relation to belief and unbelief in God, the immortality of the soul and the supernatural origin of the moral order.)

 Natural sciences (physica) are about things perceptible by external senses, which we can know at first from observation and experimentation, then we can abstract axioms and laws from them: this is the first degree of abstraction.

 Mathematics (mathematica) are at the second degree of abstraction and are devoted to measures and quantities; for more precision they most often work on ideal plane rather than on natural beings directly.

 Neither physica nor mathematica are directly of use to know or understand essence and existence, matter and form, potentiality and actuality (potency and act in scholastic terms), substance and accident, identity, finality, causality, etc. — in a word, metaphysica.
 (Cf. Maritain, Introduction to Philosophy and Preface to Metaphysics.)

 The only parts of philosophy which use second-degree abstractions are logic and dialectic: these are useful tools to consider probabilities and form an opinion, but they are unable to demonstrate anything related to the proper object of metaphysics: being as such.

-If physics and mathematics are not of use in philosophy, metaphysics in turn is indispensable to other sciences in that it gives them their principles and their autonomy – there is a philosophy of nature (physics) and of mathematics, a philosophy of history…
+If physics and mathematics are not of use in philosophy, metaphysics in turn is indispensable to other sciences in that it gives them their principles and their autonomy – there is a philosophy of nature (for physics) and of mathematics, a philosophy of history…